Assets Traded in Organized Markets

 Question 1

 Louis Reed, a wheat farmer, wants to protect himself against the risk of falling wheat prices without sacrificing all the upside if wheat prices spike.
-What will Reed most likely do to achieve this goal?
+What should Reed most likely do to achieve this goal?

 1. Buy put options.